simple-acme/simple-acme.github.io/reference/plugins/validation/http/index.md

 different geographic locations or different protocols (IPv4/IPv6).
 - Let's Encrypt does **not** disclose the source locations of these requests, which effectively means that the domain has to be accessible for the public, at least for the duration of the validation.
-IF you need to temporarly open a firewall for this purpose, check out the settings below.
+IF you need to temporarily open a firewall for this purpose, check out the settings below.

 {% include plugin-list.html type='validation.http' %}